thinkjs/www.thinkjs.org/view/en/doc/2.0/service.md

 }
 ```

-If you want to load service across-module, use the following approaches.
+If you want to load service across-modules, use the following approaches.

 ```js
 export default class extends think.controller.base {